AlgoGenesis/C/.github/ISSUE_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 ## Checklist:
 - [ ] Are you assigned for this?
+- [ ] I have also created README.md file for the following algorithm.

 ## Additional Information:
 Add any other relevant information here (e.g., test cases, documentation updates, etc.).